vis465/61781921106123/README.md

 The frontend application is integrated with a backend server to fetch product data.
 Make sure to update the API endpoint URL in the `api.js` file to point to your backend server.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.